videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-5. Next we will be creating the `ParticipantGridView` which will be used to show the participants view.
+5. Next we will be creating the `ParticipantGridView` which will be used to show the participant's view.

 `ParticipantGridView` maps each participant with a `ParticipantTile`.